tealtools/awesome-apache-pulsar/README.md

 Apache® Pulsar™ is an open-source, distributed messaging and streaming platform built for the cloud.

+**Interested in Pulsar news?** Check out [📨 Pulsar Weekly](https://pulsarweekly.vercel.app/), an unofficial newsletter that brings you news about the development of Apache Pulsar and its open and inclusive community.

 <a href="https://sessionize.com/pulsar-virtual-summit-europe-2023" target="_blank">
   <img src="https://raw.githubusercontent.com/tealtools/awesome-apache-pulsar/main/announcement.svg" />
 </a>